It’s an amazing experience for kids to go camping. And getting them outside to reconnect with nature is a wonderful thing to see as a parent too.

 Your initial camping trip should just be fun.
 Your child can improve their camping skills at any age, and they only want to go camping when their parents enjoy it too.
 If you have never been camping before, stick to establishing campgrounds that have many facilities for you.
 Find camping sites that are clean and have good water and toilets.
 Maybe even WiFi for the times that you give in and give your kid their handhelds back to make evenings a little more chill.

-Packing lists are an important component of planning.
+Camping packing lists and unpacking lists are an important component of planning.
 If you’ve been camping, you understand the frustration of leaving something back at the house that could make your camping experience more enjoyable.
 Packing lists allow you to keep track of everything that’s vital for safety and fun.
 Try to encourage the children to make their own packing lists too.
+Don’t have everything you need nor the funds to buy them, then take a look art how you can save money when you first start camping.

 Safety can be an issue when camping with children, especially concerning bruises or cuts they get from running around the outdoors all day, climbing trees, and hiding in bushes.
 Camping safety can become extremely important if there’s no cell reception or you’re far from the closest hospital.
 I suggest purchasing camping-specific first aid kits or putting together a mum’s first aid kit as they may include things like a tick remover.
 You can build your first aid kit with basic materials from the pharmacy as well.